 Here’s why we love it so much:

 - Spicy!
-Fresh Norwegian cod is flavored with chili powder and lime zest, giving the fish a little heat and acidity that tastes amazing with the other toppings!
+Fresh cod is flavored with chili powder and lime zest, giving the fish a little heat and acidity that tastes amazing with the other toppings!
 Speaking of…

 - Crunchy cabbage slaw!
 You can’t have fish tacos without slaw, and this one is the best!
 It’s crunchy, a little spicy from jalapeño or serrano pepper, and just creamy enough.
 You will love it!